 EAAs, BCAAs, and Your Muscles

-You require all the 20 amino acids to build new muscle mass, but your body can make the non-essential ones as needed.
-Studies show that 10 grams of essential amino acids build just as much muscle as 10 grams of essential amino acids plus 10 grams of non-essential.
+You require all amino acids to build new muscle mass, but your body can make the non-essential ones as needed.
+Studies show that X grams of essential amino acids build the same amount of muscle as X grams of essential amino acids plus the same amount of non-essential amino acids.1

 Even disregarding the fact that your body can make non-essential amino acids when it needs them, you get plenty of them from all the protein you eat.
 You don’t need to think about the non-essential amino acids or wonder how you’re going to get enough of them.